Rising-Stars-by-Sunshine/Stats201-Yiming-ML-Project/method/Readme.md

 **1.1.
 Research Question Formulation:**
 - **Objective:**

+a.
 What is the current CO2 emission situation?

+b.
 What is the best model that fits the prediction curve concerning renewable energy consumption in Asia?

+c.
 What is the future trend of renewable energy consumption going like in Asia?

 - **Significance:**
 Global CO2 emissions from energy combustion and industrial processes grew by 0.9% or 321 Mt in 2022, reaching up to a new all-time high of 36.8 Gt (IEA 2023).
 However, Emissions need to fall to 9.7 Gt in 2050 for an emissions pathway compatible with the 2 °C target of the Paris Agreement (Gielen et al. 2019).
 Renewable energy makes up most of the emission reductions.
 Therefore, with the growing global demand for renewable energy, understanding the main factors affecting energy consumption becomes crucial.
 The proliferation of renewable energy is essential for achieving climate targets, reducing dependence on fossil fuels, and promoting sustainable economic development.
 In this research, it is significant to analyze the key factors affecting energy consumption and predict future consumption trends to provide data support for policy-making or investment decisions.